sajari/sdk-react/examples/basic-site-integration-overlay/README.md

 },
 ```

-### Values from url parameters
+### Initial Values

-These values described in this section are taken from the url and added to the value map.
+These values described in this section are only added to the value map when the app starts.
+If the overlay is closed or the query is cleared, these values will be removed.

 ```javascript
 initialValues: {